neurodebian/neurodebian/sphinx/faq.rst

 How to create a mirror of the repository?
 -----------------------------------------

-  The NeuroDebian repository can be mirrored with rsync If you are interested in sponsoring storage space and bandwidth for another mirror, please contact pkg-exppsy-maintainers@lists.alioth.debian.org.
+  The NeuroDebian repository can be mirrored with rsync.
+If you are interested in sponsoring storage space and bandwidth for another mirror, please contact pkg-exppsy-maintainers@lists.alioth.debian.org.